socketry/utopia/documentation/pages/wiki/your-first-page/content.md

 $ rake server
 ```

-You will now have a basic template site running on http://localhost:9292.
+You will now have a basic template site running on <a href="http://localhost:9292">http://localhost:9292</a>.

 ## Welcome Page